jhhbe/hassio-addons/addon_monitor/README.md

 slug: part after addon/ in http:.../hassio/addon/______

-notify: which notification platform to, only tested on tweet
+notify: which notification platform to use, only tested on tweet

 note: you must change ip, port and other settings to reflect your setup.